 What Is Leukemia?

-Leukemia is a very different kind of cancer compared to the other most common forms, for it affects the blood and the marrow within the bones.
-Nothing can be done to prevent someone from developing Leukemia, and although most of the cases publicly seen are amongst children, more adults actually develop Leukemia than kids.
+Leukemia is a very different kind of cancer compared to some of the other most common forms, as it affects the blood and marrow within the bones.
+Not much can be done to prevent someone from developing leukemia.
+And although many cases historically have been seen among children, the fact is that more adults are diagnosed than are kids.

-Additionally, men are more likely to develop this disease, and Caucasians are more likely than African-Americans to be diagnosed with Leukemia.
-Leukemia is the 10th most common form of cancer amongst all genders and races, and it is said that more than 350,000 individuals will be living with Leukemia in 2017 in the United States alone.
+Additionally, men are more likely to develop this disease than are women, and Caucasians are more likely than African-Americans to be diagnosed.
+Leukemia is the 10th most common form of cancer amongst all genders and races.
+It is said that more than 350,000 individuals were living with the condition in 2018 alone.

-The combination of these three basic body functions shutting down can cause detrimental issues, even in drastic cases leading to death.
-Sometimes, Leukemia patients need to have a blood transfusion in order for their chances of survival to go up, as well as some end up having a bone marrow transplant.
-Aside from these more extreme treatments, most Leukemia patients end up undergoing some form of chemotherapy or radiation treatment to kill the cancer cells within the body.
+Sometimes, leukemia patients need to have a blood transfusion in order for their chances of survival to go up.
+In other instances, patients may end up having a bone marrow transplant.
+Aside from these more extreme treatments, most leukemia patients end up undergoing some form of chemotherapy or radiation treatment in an effort to kill the cancer cells in the blood and marrow.

 What Is Skin Cancer?

 Did you know that 1 in 5 Americans will develop a form of skin cancer at some point in their lifetime?
 Skin cancer occurs when there is an abnormal, uncontrollable growth of dermal cells.
 Often times it is spotted because of a wart or mole on the body changing color, shape, texture or size.

 Skin cancer is known to be caused (among other reasons) from increased exposure to UV sunlight radiation from the sun, which damages DNA in the dermal layer.
 This triggers the onset of cellular mutations or genetic defects, which further can turn into rapidly multiplying skin cells that grow and form tumors – which can be either benign or malignant.